Vulnerable Agent Identification in Large-Scale Multi-Agent Reinforcement Learning: Conclusions

 \section{Conclusions}

-In this paper, we evaluate the extent to which the failure of a group of agents adopting worst-case policies impacts the robustness of large-scale MARL.
-We define this problem as Vulnerable Agent Identification (VAI) and formulate it as a HAD-MFC.
-In this hierarchical framework, the upper level addresses the NP-hard problem of selecting the most vulnerable agents, while the lower level learns worst-case adversarial policies.
+In this paper, we identify vulnerable agents in large-scale MARL.
+We formulate the problem as a HAD-MFC, where the upper level attack addresses the NP-hard problem of selecting the most vulnerable agents, while the lower level attack learns worst-case adversarial policies.
 We disentangle this hierarchical problem using Fenchel-Rockafellar transform and solve the NP-hard upper-level problem with greedy algorithm and RL.
-Experiments show that our method identifies groups of vulnerable agents in both large-scale MARL and rule-based systems, causing these systems to experience joint failures, and learns a value function that accurately predicts the vulnerability of each agent.
-Future work will focus on extending our method to real-world systems with graph structures, such as social networks.
-While misuse is theoretically possible, it is mitigated by the method's greater utility to defenders and its reliance on trajectory data.
+Experiments show that our method identifies groups of vulnerable agents in both large-scale MARL and rule-based systems, causing these systems to experience worst-case failures when attacking these agents.
+Our method also learns a value function that accurately predicts the vulnerability of each agent.
+Future work will extend VAI to complex real-world domains, including social networks and economic agent-based models.